jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/generic-no-generators.md

 So the generic program would become an engine that can load programs and have them run inside of it.

 I had foreseen, that programs running in it would be slower than programs that were totally generated and would run stand-alone.
-In Encircle 2.0 it turned out that the speed loss is really not that bad.
+In experiment 2.0 it turned out that the speed loss is really not that bad.
 And I was still identifying things by name there, not even by number; that would have made it even faster.

 The programming interface of a *generated* modules used to look very slick in the generated code.
 Using the programming interface of the *generic* modules does not make the code look nice.
 However, you won’t be using it directly in C++ anymore.
 You’ll be using a custom text code, which *does*  look totally slick again.
 So it really doesn’t matter, that the code would not that good in C++.